-With this projectile range calculator, you'll quickly find out how far the object can be thrown.
+With this projectile range calculator, you'll quickly find out how far you can throw the object.
 All you need to do is enter the three parameters of projectile motion – velocity, angle, and height from which the projectile is launched.
-In no time you'll find the horizontal displacement of your object.
-Experiment with the calculator and discover yourself which angle guarantees the maximum distance of a projectile - or scroll down and learn more about projectile range formulas.
+In no time, you'll find the horizontal displacement of your object.
+Experiment with the calculator and discover which angle guarantees a projectile's maximum distance – or scroll down and learn more about projectile range formulas.

 Projectile range formulas

-Let's split the equations into two cases: when we launch the projectile from the ground and when the object is thrown from some initial height (e.g. table, building, bridge).
-If you want to find the range for horizontal speed only (so angle = 0), you can use this projectile range calculator or go directly to horizontal projectile motion calculator page.
-Air resistance is neglected in all calculations.
+Let's split the equations into two cases: when we launch the projectile from the ground and when the object is thrown from some initial height (e.g., table, building, bridge).

 1. Launch from the ground (initial height = 0)

-To find the formula for the range of the projectile, let's start from the equation of motion.
+To find the formula for the projectile range, let's start with the equation of motion.
 The projectile range is the distance traveled by the object when it returns to the ground (so y = 0):

-Did you found out when distance is maximal?
-Yes, it's when the sin(2α) has the highest possible value:
+Did you find out when distance is maximal?
+Yes, it's when the sin(2α) term has the highest possible value:

 2. Launch from an elevation (initial height > 0)

-In that case, the time spent flying upwards is shorter than the time when object is falling down (time from reaching the maximum height to striking the ground).
+In that case, the time spent flying upwards is shorter than the time when the object is falling down.
 The formula for the projectile range is the same: the horizontal velocity (V₀) multiplied by the time of flight equation (launching from an initial height):

 Projectile range calculator example